jyeatman/reading_circuits/README.txt

 reading_circuits
 ================

-Code and data to visualize reading circuits
+Code and data to visualize reading circuits and simulate data

 Some of the visualizations depend on: https://github.com/yeatmanlab/afq